Geldof Metaalconstructie NV v Simon Carves Ltd

 Sign up for our newsletter — or just get in touch: for ½ a weekly 🍺 you get to consult JC.
 Ask about it here.

-The Court of Appeal in Geldof Metaalconstructie NV v Simon Carves Ltd recently took the opportunity to clarify the test on equitable set-off, which has been the subject of some uncertainty, particularly in relation to cross-claims brought under separate contracts.
+The Court of Appeal in Geldof Metaalconstructie NV v Simon Carves Ltd [2010] EWCA Civ 667 clarified the test on equitable set-off.

-Simon Carves Ltd ("SCL"), the main contractor in a bioethanol plant construction project, was seeking to set off its counterclaim for damages for repudiation by Geldof of a contract with SCL for installation of storage tanks, against a claim by Geldof for overdue payment from SCL under a separate contract for supply of pressure vessels.
-While both contracts related to the construction project, they were standalone contracts and were concluded at separate times.
+Carves, the main contractor in a construction project, wished to set off its claim for damages against Geldof under one contract against Geldof’s claim for overdue payments under a separate supply contract.
+While both contracts related to the same construction project, but were standalone contracts concluded at separate times.

-There was a contractual set-off clause in the supply contract.
-However, the main issue discussed by Rix LJ in giving the judgment of the court was whether SCL was entitled to set off its counterclaim under the right of equitable set-off.
-In doing so, Rix LJ clarified the correct legal test to be applied.
+There was a contractual set-off in the supply contract.
+But was Carves entitled to an equitable set-off its counterclaim under the first contract.
+The court set out the correct legal test to be applied.

-• Formal element: there has to be a close connection between the claim and the cross-claim; and
+• Formally there must be a close connection between the claim and cross-claim.

-• Functional element: it needs to be unjust to enforce the claim without taking into account the cross-claim.
+• Functionally it must be unjust to enforce the claim without taking into account the cross-claim.

 See also